 In the event that you register for the LSAT or a Credential Assembly Service (CAS) and your plans change, you may be able to receive a refund from LSAC.

-Both of these are only partially refundable.
-You must request these partial refunds either by mail or by scanning the LSAT Refund Request Form.
+The fees for both are only partially refundable.
+You must request partial refunds either by mail or by scanning the LSAT Refund Request Form.

-There are some caveats to get an LSAC refund.
+There are some caveats to getting an LSAC refund.
 For example, you cannot get even a partial refund on:

 - Test date change